bguiz/blog.bguiz.com/src/documents/presentations/publish-websites-reactjs/index.md

 But I still wanted a faster solution.

-I experimented with a few more static site generators before deciding to tke the plunge and create reactpub.
+I experimented with a few more static site generators before deciding to take the plunge and create reactpub.

 =SLIDE=